chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.utf8.md

 	\item Both the recreational and commercial length data indicated that selection of copper rockfish occurs at sizes that were below the length at 50 percent maturity assumed in the base model.
 Developing area specific estimates of the length- or age-at-maturity of copper rockfish in California waters north of Point Conception would provide additional understanding of the potential impact of size selectivity by each fleet.

-	\item Length samples could not be divided between live verus dead copper rockfish within the commercial fishery.
-This was due to issues with the California data in PacFIN.
+	\item Length samples could not be divided between live versus dead copper rockfish for the commercial fishery data.
+This was due to issues with the California data in PacFIN (i.e., condition code not available).
 The ability to examine sample sizes and lengths from each type of landing would allow for future assessments to better account for the range of commercial fishing behavior.

+	\item Otoliths should be or continue to be collected from both the commercial and recreational fisheries.
+Additional age data from both fishery-dependent and -independent sources would provide insight of area-specific growth of copper rockfish.
+These data would support future assessments and would also allow for assessments to better capture uncertainty through the estimation of growth parameters within the model.

 \end{itemize}